SmokedSeaSalt/SmokedSeaSalt.github.io/_posts/CODAM/2025-05-02-born2beroot.md

 - The IPv4 address of your server and its MAC (Media Access Control) address.
 - The number of commands executed with the sudo program.

+## Todo

+AppArmor for Debian must be running at startup
+- what is apparmor
+	user privilages manager
+- how to install
+- how to setup

+difference centOS, rocky, debian. difference apt, aptitude

+change passwords to be password manager complient.

 ## Submission and eval

 You only have to turn in a signature.txt file at the root of your Git repository.
 You must paste in it the signature of your machine’s virtual disk.
 To get this signature, you first have to open the default installation folder /home/mvan-rij/sgoinfre/Born2beRoot.
 Then, retrieve the signature from the ".vdi" file of your virtual machine in sha1 format.
 Linux: sha1sum born2beroot.vdi

+- During the defense, you will have to create a new user and assign it to a group.

 This is an example of what kind of output you will get:
 - 6e657c4619944be17df3c31faa030c25e43e40af